lupyuen/lupyuen.github.io/src/zig.md

 # Embedded Zig

-_Can we build Embedded Zig Apps with GPIO, I2C, SPI, ...?_
+_Can we build cross-platform Embedded Zig Apps with GPIO, I2C, SPI, ...?_

 We're not quite there yet, but the [__Zig Embedded Group__](https://microzig.tech) is creating a __Common Interface and Hardware Abstraction Layer__ for Embedded Platforms...